-"We live in a world where young people are brought up with an 'it's all about me mentality', but we recognise that the Gospel isn't about having that mentality; the Gospel's actually about Jesus showing us how to serve others," he said.
+"We live in a world where young people are brought up with an 'it's all about me mentality', but we recognise that the Gospel isn't about having that mentality; the how to serve others," he said.

 The state-focused mission trip is the first of its kind for Morley Corps.